carlonicora/aether/Chapters/01/Introduction.md

 This game is based on the RAW Mechanics.
 They are a minimalist set of rules which focus more on roleplay than on a combat simulation.
 The rules are there to resolve the unpredictable, not to drive the narrative.

 This manual contains everything you need to start playing, or even better, to start being a Game Master.
 Even if you have never been a GM before, starting has never been simpler.
-[Chapter 8](Chapter/08/StorytellingNarration.md) is dedicated to lear the ropes of GMing a game, while [Chapter 9](Chapter/09/PlottingImmortality.md) is a very opinionated guide to plot great
+[Chapter 8](Chapter/08/StorytellingNarration.md) is dedicated to lear the ropes of GM-ing a game, while [Chapter 9](Chapter/09/PlottingImmortality.md) is a very opinionated guide to plot great campaigns; however, no matter your style of play, be it more plotted or more sandboxed, Æther is the right game for you!

+In writing this book, we did not aim to create a printable tome, we do a